Province of Seville

-The Province of Seville (Sevilla) is a province of southern Spain, in the western part of the autonomous community of Andalusia.
+The Province of Seville (Provincia de Sevilla) is a province of southern Spain, in the western part of the autonomous community of Andalusia.
 It borders the provinces of Málaga and Cádiz in the south, Huelva in the west, Badajoz in the north and Córdoba in the east.
 Seville is the province's as well as the Andalusian autonomous community's capital.